 Healthy Smiles, Healthy Lives® Benefits

-Another option for our employer groups that emphasizes the value of prevention, MAXAdvantageSM waives your members’ plan year maximum benefit amounts for some diagnostic and preventive care.
+Another option for our employer groups that emphasizes the value of prevention, MAXAdvantage? waives your members’ plan year maximum benefit amounts for some diagnostic and preventive care.
 This saves a member’s annual maximum allowance for other treatments, thereby removing any hesitation to schedule preventive care that would have cut into the maximum plan allowance.
-Studies indicate that regular visits to the dentist for routine care may reduce program costs over the long term.1 Learn more.
+Studies indicate that regular visits to the dentist for routine care may reduce program costs over the long term.1 Learn more about MaxAdvantage.

 2Vision Council of America, Vision in Business, 2007